msperlin/beautiful-jekyll/_posts/2017-02-16-Writing-a-book.md

 your book and you make more money.
 My only disappointment with Amazon is that the printed books are shipped from the USA.
 A buyer of the printed book in Brazil will need to wait at least 10-15 days to get the book.
-But, overall, I find this to be a small cost to bear.
+But, overall, I find this to be a small cost to bare.

 When the final version of the content of the book was ready, I started to organize everything I needed in order to publish the book.
 This is